dancanyego/nyc-school-data-exploration/README.md

 # Analyzing NYC High School Data

-This project analyzes data from New York City public high schools to understand various factors affecting SAT scores and student performance.
+This project analyzes Several data from New York City public high schools to understand various factors affecting SAT scores and student performance.
 The analysis is performed in a Jupyter Notebook, utilizing Python's data analysis libraries.

 ## Overview